Esri/arcgis-maps-sdk-java-samples/map_view/display-device-location-with-nmea-data-sources/README.md

 # Display device location with NMEA data sources

-This sample demonstrates how to parse NMEA sentences and use the results to show device location on the map.
+Parse NMEA sentences and use the results to show device location on the map.

 ![Image of display device location with nmea data sources](DisplayDeviceLocationWithNMEADataSources.png)